open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor/README.md

   - k8s.container.name
 ```

-This configuration will attach the attributes listed in the `metadata` section to all resources received by a matching pod
-with the `k8s.container.name` attribute being present.
-For example, given the following trace
+The previous configuration attaches the attributes listed in the `metadata` section to all resources received by a matching pod with the `k8s.container.name` attribute being present.
+For example, when the following trace

 ```json
 {